Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Success is not how high you have climbed, but how you make a positive difference to the world."
+> "If you're not failing every now and again, it's a sign you're not doing anything very innovative."
-> — **Roy T. Bennett**
+> — **Woody Allen**

 ---